bard/emacs-run-command/docs/pages/writing-recipes.md

                           buffer-file)))))
 ```

-## Generating a recipe from a project contents
+## Generating a recipe from project contents

 Entire recipes can be generated dynamically based on a project's contents.